cocazzz/Ctf-Library-and-writeups/README.md

 <br><br> ![image](https://user-images.githubusercontent.com/61564815/103547459-b4cf0000-4ea4-11eb-8206-0e34e3209f2e.png)
 <br><br> ![image](https://user-images.githubusercontent.com/61564815/103548066-843b9600-4ea5-11eb-90eb-e07e0a788994.png)
 <br><br> <h4> PART 3 </h4>
-<br> now that our file system contains the flag, all we have to do is to read it. but again when we refresh the page we are assigned a new random guest username again.
-So we need to have that user "pwner" again and we are going to use our python script again. once we set the final token , we create a post request of the /show that we discover when intercepting the show file button. and finally, FILE HUB is owned !
+<br> now that our file system contains the flag, all we have to do is to read it. but everytime when we refresh the page we are assigned a new random guest username.
+So we need to be that user "pwner" in my case and we are going to use our python script again. once we set the final token , we create a post request of the /show that we discover when intercepting the show file button. and finally, FILE HUB is owned !
 <br><br>![image](https://user-images.githubusercontent.com/61564815/103548777-94a04080-4ea6-11eb-9a89-b6f45c4a2cb3.png)
 <br>♠ Flag :
 <br> h4x0r{Y0u_4r3_br34tH74k!ng}